gatewayd-io/gatewayd/README.md

 - **Event-based I/O** for handling connections:

-    There are many events happening upon boot, running servers and proxying connections.
-Each event registers one or more hooks, so that plugins can connect to and receive the event and its data.
+    Many events happen upon boot, running servers and proxying connections.
+Each event registers one or more hooks, so plugins can connect to and receive the event and its data.
 Plugins can alter and return what they receive.
 For example, there is a hook called `onTrafficFromClient`.
 Plugins registered to this hook can see what the client sends and manipulate it before sending it to the server.
 For example, the result of an SQL query can be cached in Redis (or any other caching server) using the query as the key and the database's response as the value.
-Any other client that send the same query will receive the cached results without reaching the database server, until one updates the record or the cache key expires.
-Of course, the result of the query is actually cached in the `onTrafficFromServer` hook.
+Any other client that sends the same query will receive the cached results without reaching the database server, until one updates the record or the cache key expires.
+Of course, the query's result is cached in the `onTrafficFromServer` hook.

 - **Connection pooling**, health check and management:

     There are two pools for handling incoming client connections.
 Upon startup, the server initiates a fixed number of connections to the database servers and puts them in the available connections pool.
 Whenever a new client wants to connect, it'll grab an available connection and puts it into the busy connection pool, thus effectively mapping these two connections together for proxying.
-Unused, stale and closed connections will be recycled.
+Stale and closed connections will be recycled.

 - **Connection proxy** between clients and server(s):

-    Client connections in the busy connections pool listen to specific events, which are `onConnect`, `onClose`, `onTraffic` and so on.
-When traffic is seen on a client connection, the proxy starts relaying information between the client and the server.
+    Client connections in the busy connections pool listen to specific events: `onConnect`, `onClose`, `onTraffic`, and so on.
+When traffic is seen on a client connection, the proxy relays information between the client and the server.
 While proxying, four important hooks are called: `onTrafficFromClient`, `onTrafficToServer`, `onTrafficFromServer` and `onTrafficToClient`.
 These hooks pass any data they receive to plugins and plugins get to decide what to do with the data based on their priority.
 Multiple plugins can register to a single hook.

 - **Configuration management** for the core and plugins (file-based, env-vars and runtime):

-    There are two major configurations: 1) global configuration, which is manged by the `gatewayd.yaml` file.
-2) plugins configuration, which is managed by the `gatewayd_plugins.yaml` file.
+    There are two primary configurations: 1) global configuration, which is managed by the `gatewayd.yaml` file.
+2) plugins configuration is managed by the `gatewayd_plugins.yaml` file.
 The global configuration includes directives for configuring loggers, metrics, clients, pools, proxies and servers.
-The plugins configuration includes directives for managing plugin registry and its subsystems plus the actual plugins configuration.
-Both of these can be overriden using environment variables.
+The plugins configuration includes directives for managing the plugin registry and its subsystems plus the actual plugins configuration.
+Both of these can be overridden using environment variables.
 Plugins can also override the global configuration.

 - **Multi-tenancy** for supporting multiple databases and clients:

-    Multiple databases can be connected to the core and clients can choose which database to connect to.
+    Multiple databases can be connected to the core and clients can choose which database to connect.
 The work is still in progress for aggregation between databases.

 - **Full observability** including logging, metrics and tracing: